What Is Alpha in Mutual Funds?

 Alpha Funds and Portfolio Rebalancing

-Smart investors review their portfolio periodically.
+Investors often review their portfolio from time to time.
 During rebalancing, looking at the alpha in mutual fund schemes helps you decide whether to continue, reduce, or exit a particular holding.

-If one of your current funds has seen a declining alpha over multiple periods, it could be worth switching to a peer fund with a consistently stronger alpha ratio.
+If one of your current funds has seen a declining alpha over multiple periods, it may help to look at other similar funds with a more stable alpha.

 Conclusion